-Supply chain management has always been important for manufacturers, but recent events have highlighted it even further; the COVID-19 crisis revealed the risks present in many supply chains.
+Supply chain management has always been important for manufacturers, but recent events have highlighted it even further.
+Brexit and the likely introduction of levies and taxes on the import of raw materials will disrupt many established supply chains, and drive UK manufacturers to source them from elsewhere, whether in the UK or overseas.
+The mounting trade war between the USA and China may have a similar effect in that market.
+Finally, the COVID-19 crisis revealed the risks present in many supply chains.

-The end result of this is that a growing number of manufacturers are using their CRM platforms to protect and shorten their supply chains.
+The end result of all this is that a growing number of manufacturers are using their CRM platforms to protect and shorten their supply chains.
 It allows them to track relationships, manage all contacts and transactions enabling them to score suppliers, indicating risk and preference levels, and then connect all the parties within a chain together so they can see very clearly the overall risks within a certain chain and the impact of altering one or more parts of it.
 In this way CRM helps to mitigate risks in the supply chain and make it more sustainable.